Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Bad cycles in Approval Voting

-The examples of the previous section are interesting from a theoretical point of view, showing that the existence of equilibriums and the quality of candidates they elect, do not by themselves suffice to ensure a good outcome.
+The examples of the previous section are interesting from a theoretical point of view, showing that the existence of equilibria and the quality of candidates they elect do not by themselves suffice to ensure a good outcome.
 But from a practical point of view, it could be that the bad cycles we exhibited are so rare that they do not matter too much.
+In this section, we present experimental estimates of the frequency of bad cycle in preference profiles where a Condorcet winner exists.
+We continue to follow the setup of Sections \ref{s:example1} and \ref{s:example2}, using either the Leader Rule or the modified Leader Rule.
+This leaves us to model the preference profile, and for this we compare several ``cultures''.

-In this section, we present experimental estimates of the frequency of bad cycle in electorate where a Condorcet winner exists.
-We continue to follow the setup of Section \ref{s:notations}, using either the Leader Rule or the modified Leader Rule used in Section \ref{s:example2}.
-This leaves us to model the electorate, and for this we compare several ``cultures''.
+Our results complement for example the findings of \cite{lepelley2000computer} and \cite{laslier2010silico}.
+Compared to the latter, for each preference profile we determine the existence of a bad cycle anywhere in the space of outcomes, and of arbitrary length.